7-Day International News Agenda | Barron's - ExBulletin

 PARIS (France) – Paris Fashion Week: haute couture (up to 6)

-MOSCOW (Russia) – Hearing in the trial of an official of the Memorial NGO
+MOSCOW (Russia) – Hearing in the trial of an official of the NGO Memorial VIDEO.

 BUDAPEST (Hungary) – Parliament is expected to hold a vote on Sweden’s entry into NATO (date to be confirmed) (until 7)